 While Alteryx provides a wide range of functionality with the available tools, you may find that you perform a specific action that could be better served by creating a custom tool.
-Custom tools allow for distribution within your organization and environment while still leveraging the speed and flexibilty of Alteryx Designer and Gallery.
+Custom tools allow for distribution within your organization and environment while still leveraging the speed and flexibility of Designer and Gallery.

+- The GUI, shown in Designer’s Configuration window.
 The GUI component must be written in HTML5 using the HTML GUI SDK.

+- The Engine, which processes logic to handle records passed to and from the AlteryxEngine.
 The engine component can be created using one of a variety of back end options, which include:

 - Python, C++, or Alteryx Macros

-- File management
+- File Management

 A custom tool needs the following files to execute correctly.
-These pages can be built manually, or can be created using the Alteryx Tool Generator.
+These pages can be built manually or can be created using the Alteryx Tool Generator.